tryton/trytond/doc/topics/reports/index.rst

 Using Genshi in an ODT file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The genshi code is placed in the template using Functions->Placeholder->Text Fields.
+The Genshi code is placed in the template using Functions->Placeholder->Text Fields.
 These are specific to ``*.odt`` files and can be found in the open office menu at Insert -> Fields -> Other and then Functions -> Placeholder -> Text.
-Type genshi code into the Placeholder field.
-There are alternatives for embedding genshi that are supported by relatorio but their use is not encouraged within Tryton.
+Type Genshi code into the Placeholder field.
+There are alternatives for embedding Genshi that are supported by relatorio but their use is not encouraged within Tryton.

-Also note that relatorio only supports a subset of genshi.
+Also note that relatorio only supports a subset of Genshi.
 The directives that are supported by relatorio can be found here: `Quick Example`_ .

-See genshi's documentation for more information: `Genshi XML Templates`_
+See Genshi's documentation for more information: `Genshi XML Templates`_

 Examples
 ^^^^^^^^